luxonis/depthai-docs-website/source/pages/model_conversion.rst

 Using Google Colab
 ******************

-You can also train and convert model using Google Colab notebook.
+You can also train and convert models using Google Colab notebook.
 You can take a look at our :ref:`Custom training` page, where every tutorial contains also conversion & compilation steps performed directly inside the notebooks.

 An example notebook with the compilation steps is `here <https://colab.research.google.com/github/luxonis/depthai-ml-training/blob/master/colab-notebooks/Easy_Object_Detection_With_Custom_Data_Demo_Training.ipynb#scrollTo=_PlfZAR1OCK2>`__